Fifth Circle Audio

 The first step is, the mastering engineer will load your recording onto a high-end digital audio workstation.
 There, he will be able to do any editing that is needed.
 This can range from splicing of music (from a session) or simply assembling the individual pieces on a CD from a concert.

 The Mastering engineer listens to your work on a high-quality listening system.
-This enables him to hear the subtleties and nuances in your recording so they can be enhances.
+At FCA, we use high quality PMC monitor speakers with high-end digital to audio conversion.
+Our room has also been treated to provide a flat frequency response.
+This enables the engineer to hear the subtleties and nuances in your recording so they can be enhanced.
 From there, the engineer will use a combination of processes to polish the final sound of your recording.
-This can include the addition of digital reverberation, equalization, image enhancement, compression and peak limiting.
+This can will usually include equalization, compression and peak limiting as well as the addition of reverb on occasion.
 One of the advantages of using Fifth Circle Audio is the comfort you will have knowing that our engineers have a wide range of experiences with a large variety of music.

-A CD reference master is then made for the client.
+A CD reference or online .wav master is then made for the client.
 This master will be of suitable quality so they can enjoy it for themselves and make the final approval of the project.

 After approval a DDP 2.0 image will be generated that can be used for replication of CDs for mass distribution.